ading2210/libcurl.js/README.md

 The valid HTTP session settings are:
 - `enable_cookies` - A boolean which indicate whether or not cookies should be persisted within the session.
-- `cookie_jar` - A blob containing the data in the cookie jar file.
+- `cookie_jar` - A string containing the data in the cookie jar file.
 This should have been exported from a previous session.
+For more information on the format for this file, see the [curl documentation](https://curl.se/docs/http-cookies.html).

+Each HTTP session has the following methods available:
+- `fetch` - Identical to the `libcurl.fetch` function but only creates connections in this session.
+- `set_connections` - Set the connection limits.
+This takes two arguments, the first being the limit for the connection cache, and the second being the max number of active connections.
+- `export_cookies` - Export any cookies which were recorded in the session.
+This will return an empty string if cookies are disabled or no cookies have been set yet.
+- `close` - Close all connections and clean up the session.
+You must call this after you are done using the session, otherwise it will leak memory.

 ### Creating WebSocket Connections:
 To use WebSockets, create a `libcurl.CurlWebSocket` object, which takes the following arguments: